#SSA Wants You To Have A #Video #Hearing – Don’t Fall For It!

 If you received a letter stating you have been chosen for a video hearing, object to it.
 You deserve to have your day in court in front of a Judge that appears in person.
 In order to object, you must sign the objection form and send it back within 30 days.
 Unfortunately, the SSA is rarely enclosing a return envelope with the objection form, even though they state they are doing so in their letter to you.
 If they don’t send a return envelope, you still need to sign the objection form and send it back to your local hearing office, which is called #ODAR.
 The ODAR address is on another piece of paper, enclosed with your letter from SSA.
 If you did get a return envelope, fold the address page over and put your signed objection form inside of the address page.
 Slide the address page into the envelope and make sure that ODAR’s address is showing through the envelope window so that it is mailed to ODAR.

 If you do not #object to the video hearing within 30 days, ODAR will schedule you for a video hearing.
 Don’t fall for it.
-Meet your Judge and have a better chance of winning your disability case.
+Meet your Judge and have a better chance of winning your Social Security Disability case.
 If you have any questions about this issue, please call our office at 1-800-732-2323.